Are you a new beekeeper or about to be one? Let's start with a simple statement about capturing a swarm of bees.

 Here are a couple of reasons why you might find yourself wanting to capture a swarm:

 FREE BEES!
-But that is probably the least important aspect of a swarm.
-You are interacting with nature, not a commercial entity.
-More importantly, the bees in a swarm are, by definition, local and will probably react to conditions and the local environment better than "shipped packages".
+But, truth be told, that is probably the least important aspect of a swarm.
+You are interacting with nature, not as a commercial entity.
+There are other more important benefits, such as the bees being, by definition, local and thus adapted to local conditions better than "shipped packages".

 Compared to a package or a nuc, the primary challenge will be the logistics.
 Bees don't particularly care about the convenience of their location to mere humans.
 So while the perfect location - for us - might be a shoulder-height branch on a tree, the bees might choose the eve of a house.
 A whack of a branch or risking life and limb up a ladder - the bees don't care!